emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

 My approach to brief writing is, ‘what would I want to receive as a strategist on the other end?’ **The brief should not provide the answer to complex projects, but a direction to explore.** An agency was hired for a reason, and their perspective is important to the project.
 Briefs feel like an accomplishment in themselves, so I do want it to be taken seriously.

-**The disappointment comes as a client when you feel the brief has not been read throughly and main question not answered.** As a strategist, a brief was both a starting and continual reference point for a project.
+**The disappointment comes as a client when you feel the brief has not been read thoroughly and main question not answered.** As a strategist, a brief was both a starting and continual reference point for a project.
 It should be checked as the project progresses to ensure it’s staying on track.
 As a client, if I need to cite the brief months into the project, it hasn’t really been digested.

 ## What I include in a brief